 How to know the real deal?

-Given that consumers care about sustainability, it makes sense that brands want to market their most eco-friendly products.
+Given that consumers care about sustainability, it makes sense that brands prioritize to market their most eco-friendly products.
 But buyer beware.
-Don’t be fooled by trending crystal clear plastic bottles that are made from recycled plastic.
-Or fashion retailers that claim to recycle the clothes you dump on their bins for a sweet discount the next time you shop.
+Don’t be fooled by trending crystal clear plastic bottles that are made from recycled plastics.
+Also, there are fashion retailers who claim to recycle the clothes you dump on their bins for a sweet discount the next time you shop.
 More often than not, they are greenwashing their marketing campaigns.

-So how do you begin to glean whether a brand considers its entire environmental impact?
+So how do you begin to glean if a brand considers its entire environmental impact?

-Here are some tips to avoid becoming a victim to greenwashing.
+Here are some tips to avoid becoming a victim of greenwashing.

 1. Do research on the whole brand.

 If there’s a brand you’re interested in, go beyond its most-advertised sustainable product.
-Pick a couple other products on the brand’s lineup and research them to see if they are also sustainably made.
-Then dig around on the brand’s website to learn more about its processes:
+Investigate other group products on the brand’s lineup and make further research to see if they are also sustainably made.
+Afterward, dig around on the brand’s website to learn more about its processes: